OpenEvalProject/evals/manuscripts/elife-65552/v2/manuscript.md

 ## Abstract

 While zebrafish is emerging as a new model system to study human diseases, an efficient methodology to generate precise point mutations at high efficiency is still lacking.
 Here we show that base editors can generate C-to-T point mutations with high efficiencies without other unwanted on-target mutations.
 In addition, we established a new editor variant recognizing an NAA protospacer adjacent motif, expanding the base editing possibilities in zebrafish.
 Using these approaches, we first generated a base change in the ctnnb1 gene, mimicking oncogenic an mutation of the human gene known to result in constitutive activation of endogenous Wnt signaling.
-Additionally, we precisely targeted several cancer-associated genes including cbl .
+Additionally, we precisely targeted several cancer-associated genes including cbl.
 With this last target, we created a new zebrafish dwarfism model.
 Together our findings expand the potential of zebrafish as a model system allowing new approaches for the endogenous modulation of cell signaling pathways and the generation of precise models of human genetic disease-associated mutations.

 ## Introduction